About Your Sutured Drainage Catheter

 • Waste basket

-2. Wash your hands with warm water and soap for at least 20 seconds or use an alcohol based hand sanitizer.
+2. Wash your hands with warm water and soap for at least 20 seconds or use an alcohol-based hand sanitizer.

 6. Place the assembled drainage bag back in its package.
 This will keep it clean until you are ready to connect it to the catheter.

-• There are 2 straps, one with holes and one with jagged edges.
+11. If you are not changing CathGrip right now, reattach the catheter to the CathGrip.If you are changing the CathGrip, place the catheter on the device straps.
+There are 2 straps, one with holes and one with jagged edges.
 The strap with the holes has 2 openings.
-Insert the strap with the jagged edges end into the lower opening of the other strap.
+Put the end of the strap with the jagged edges into the lower opening of the other strap.
+Pull it to secure it (see Figure 4).

 Figure 4.
 Placing the catheter and removing the paper back of the CathGrip